-- Students should not choose F71TT in year 1 because it is available in year 2.
-Choosing F71TT in year 1 will prevent you from choosing courses corresponding to the SP9 exemption in year 2. - Students must not choose F70LP or F71SP if these are shown on the enrolment system.
-These are older courses that have been superseded by F71GF and F78DS. - You must take a minimum of 8 courses.
+- Students must not choose F70LP or F71SP if these are shown on the enrolment system.
+These are older courses that have been superseded by F71TT, F71GF and F78DS. - You must take a minimum of 8 courses.

 All course selections are provisional at the start of the semester.
 In other words, you can change your mind after the semester starts, or even just try them all out for a couple of weeks before deciding.
 The Programme Director will run a Q&A session in welcome week to help you with your choices and any other questions.